-CCC have frequently found password policies being deployed, without really understanding the level of security provided or what may in fact be required, to be effective.
+CCC have frequently found password policies being deployed, without really understanding the level of security provided or what may, in fact, be required, to be effective.
 A view often taken is that of a belt and braces approach, based purely on theory.
-The longer and more complex a password is, the more secure it should be.
-To a degree this approach may be true, but if taken too far can be counterproductive, due to its complexity or the frequency of change.
+The longer and more complex a password is the more secure it should be.
+To a degree, this approach may be true, but if taken too far can be counterproductive, due to its complexity or the frequency of change.
 Certainly, having an adverse effect with passwords becoming difficult to remember.
 Hence, they get written down or patterns begin to be used.
-Which, while complying with policy, increase the risk of detection.
+Which, while complying with the policy, increase the risk of detection.

 Consequently, employees by nature try to find other ways to circumvent policy.
 Password analysis can help prevent this, by determining the correct levels of complexity and life needed for compliance.

 “The definition of a good hack is that nobody knows it’s happened…”

 And, having a weak password, could just be the reason…

 Other areas where password analysis may be considered are:

 As part of a comprehensive review, or

 - On a standalone basis, as a result of an investigation or incident

 CCC can offer a variety of password analysis services, designed to specifically meet individual requirements.For more information on password analysis or to make a submission →